Amaryllidaceae: Description

-The leaves are simple rather fleshy and two-ranked with parallel veins.
+The leaves are simple, rather fleshy and two-ranked with parallel veins.
 Leaf shape may be linear, strap like, oblong, elliptic, lanceolate (lance shaped) or filiform (threadlike).
 The leaves which are either grouped at the base or arranged alternatively on the stem may be sessile or petiolate and possess a meristem.

-The flowers, which are hermaphroditic (bisexual), are actinomorphic (radially symmetrical), rarely zygomorphic, pedicellate or sessile, and are typically arranged in umbels at the apex of leafless flowering stems, or scapes and associated with a filiform (thread like) bract.
+The flowers, which are hermaphroditic (bisexual), are actinomorphic (radially symmetrical), rarely zygomorphic, pedicellate or sessile, and are typically arranged in umbels at the apex of leafless flowering stems, or scapes and associated with a filiform (thread-like) bract.
 The perianth (perigonium) consists of six undifferentiated tepals arranged in two whorls of three.
 The tepals are similar in shape and size, and may be free from each other or fused at the base (connate) to form a floral tube (hypanthium).
-In some genera, such as Narcissus, this may be surmounted by cup or trumpet shaped projection, the corona (paraperigonium or false corolla).
+In some genera, such as Narcissus, this may be surmounted by cup or trumpet-shaped projection, the corona (paraperigonium or false corolla).
 This may be reduced to a mere disc in some species.

-The position of the ovary varies by subfamily, the Agapanthoideae and Allioideae have superior ovaries, while the Amaryllidoideae have inferior ovaries.
+The position of the ovary varies by subfamily.
+The subfamilies Agapanthoideae and Allioideae have superior ovaries, while the Amaryllidoideae have inferior ovaries.
 The six stamens are arranged in two whorls of three, occasionally more as in Gethyllis (Amaryllidoideae, 9–18).

 The fruit is dry and capsule-shaped, or fleshy and berry-like.

 The Allioideae produce allyl sulfide compounds which give them their characteristic smell.